HelloChatterbox/dev_documentation/docs/using-mycroft-ai/pairing-your-device.md

 You may be asked for this information by Chatterbox support staff while troubleshooting Device and/or Pairing issues.

 ## Device Settings

-From the User menu in the top right, choose 'Devices'.

-### Devices

-This is list of all Chatterbox devices paired with your account.
-From here you can add a new device, or change settings for existing devices.

 Settings available: